Abrasive Blasting 101

-It’s hard to search “sandblasting” on YouTube without finding videos featuring a long list of DIY blast cabinet.
-These cabinets appear to work just as well as professional quality sandblasting cabinets produced by industrial equipment manufacturers.
-Don’t be fooled.
+Blog updated December 21, 2021: It’s hard to search “sandblasting” on YouTube without finding videos featuring a long list of DIY blast cabinets.
+They appear to work just as well as professional quality sandblasting cabinets produced by industrial equipment manufacturers, but do not be fooled.

 ProTip: Evaluate the ROI of spending a bit more on a blasting cabinet that saves you hours of labor time of it’s lifespan for an increase in initial machine cost.

 Many users don’t understand the value behind part processing time.
 They are purely motivated by the cost of the machine.
 Yes, a DIY blast cabinet may accomplish your goal and process parts, but it’s never going to work as effectively or efficiently as a professionally manufactured machine.
 Worst-case scenario?
 You’re compromising your safety by using a sub-par assembly.